Jack-Q/blog/source/_posts/2017-04-07-simple-visualization-in-python.md

-Jupyter, formerly the known as `iPython` (actually, the ipython becomes a submoudle of the Jupyter project which provide the kernel for computing), is
+Jupyter, formerly the known as `iPython` (actually, the ipython becomes a submoudle of the Jupyter project which provide the kernel for computing), is a notebook style environment for exploring some new package or new task in Python.

 ### Installation

 With the pip installed, jupyter can be installed easily via the following command.
-(If the pip is not set up, you can check out
+(If the pip is not set up, you can check out the previous post.
-{% post_link setup-latex-environment a former post %}.

 ```bash
 sudo -H pip3 install jupyter